fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

 represented in vector form by considering the frequency of the word in a corpus.
 The techniques that come under this category are the following:

--   Bag of words: As we\'ve already seen in *Chapter 2*, *Feature Extraction Methods*, bag of words is the technique of converting text into vector or numeric form by representing each sentence or document in a list the length of which is equal to the total number of unique words in the corpus.
+-   Bag of words: As we\'ve already seen in *Lab 2*, *Feature Extraction Methods*, bag of words is the technique of converting text into vector or numeric form by representing each sentence or document in a list the length of which is equal to the total number of unique words in the corpus.
--   TFIDF: As seen previously in *Chapter 2*, *Feature Extraction Methods*, this technique considers the frequency of a term as well as the inverse of its occurrence in the corpus.
+-   TFIDF: As seen previously in *Lab 2*, *Feature Extraction Methods*, this technique considers the frequency of a term as well as the inverse of its occurrence in the corpus.
 -   Term frequency-based technique: This is a somewhat simpler version